denten-books/plain-text/1-device.md

 not to learn individual words, but to understand the rules of engagement: the mechanical linkages of meaning-making.

 We say that the mechanism is rigid or the law is inexorable when the results of an action are fixed.
-Wittgenstein calls such a relationship "super-hardness."
+Wittgenstein calls such a relationship "super-hardness" [@wittgenstein_wittgensteins_1976, 197].
 Where a judge can be lenient, he explains, the law is compulsory.
 What we would now call an "algorithm" compels predictable execution, not subject to the vagrancies of interpretation [@wittgenstein_wittgensteins_1976, 282].
 The parts of the mechanism subsequently exist in a causal relationship to one another.
 Pushing this or that lever will always result in such and such movement, because of the way the mechanical parts are connected.

 We are tempted, as before, to privilege the inner workings of the symbolic mechanism, also at the core of meaning making in mathematics.
 "If I show you